DelazJ/QGIS-Documentation/docs/user_manual/plugins/plugins.rst

   production use.
 * |checkbox| :guilabel:`Show also deprecated plugins`.
 Because they use functions that are no longer available in QGIS, these plugins are set deprecated and generally unsuitable for production use.
-They appear among invalid plugins list.
+They appear as disabled (commonly, grayed) at the bottom of the plugins list.

 By default, QGIS provides you with its official plugin repository with the URL https://plugins.qgis.org/plugins/plugins.xml?qgis=3.0 (in case of QGIS 3.0)